tanshinjie/Database-BigDataSystem_Betterread/README.md

 For all system. please copy paste the AWS credentials `aws_access_key_id` , ` aws_secret_access_key`, ` aws_session_token` into **aws_token.txt**.
 The credentials will be parsed into automation script at the beginning of script.

 During the setup, any new key-pair generated will be stored under `hadoop/settings` directory.
-Keep the key in the folder as the path will be referenced for later configuration.
+Keep the key in the directory as the path will be referenced for later configuration.

+Note: In case of any error, please ensure the local copy of the public key and corresponding key-pair entry on AWS are removed before retrying.
+The script will assume clean setup everytime.

 ### Production System

-To setup the web servers and databases, specify the parameters in the given `config.json` under `/hadoop/settings`folder.
+To setup the web servers and databases, specify the parameters in the given `config.json` under `/hadoop/settings`directory.
 A new config file named `prod_config.json` will also be updated with other parameters after the creation of the servers. \
 Execute
 `python3 setup.py` to launch three new EC2 servers.
 For inital setup, the parameters consulted by the scripts are: